BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models

-NLL calculates the sum of the negative expected log probability of predicting the actual label:

-where \(P(y_i)\) represents the model's predicted probability for the true label.
 This metric prefers models that assign higher probabilities to correct labels.
 If the model exhibits overconfident in an incorrect prediction, the probability assigned to the correct label will be diminished, thereby increasing the NLL.

 On the other hand, ECE measures how well the model's confidence matches its accuracy.
 This is done by binning the predictions based on their confidence levels and then computing a weighted average of the absolute difference between accuracy and confidence within each bin: